top of page

 PROPOSAL MATERIALS

-• Links to videos and other multimedia content, no more than 5 minutes in length (if applicable)
+• Links to videos and other multimedia content, no more than 5 minutes in length, if applicable.

 STIPEND

-Solo Exhibition: $1250
+• Solo Exhibition: $1250

-Two-Person Exhibition: $625 each
+• Two-Person Exhibition: $625/artist

 INFORMATION FOR ACCEPTED APPLICANTS

-• Any revenue obtained from sales of artwork on display will be split between Filter Photo and the artist, with the artist receiving 70% and Filter Photo receiving 30% of the final sales price.
+Any revenue obtained from sales of artwork on display will be split between Filter Photo and the artist, with the artist receiving 70% and Filter Photo receiving 30% of the final sales price.
 This split will apply to works sold directly through Filter Photo.

 EXHIBITION ADVISORY COMMITTEE